ava-labs/avalanchego/vms/platformvm/docs/block_formation_logic.md

 Transactions to be included into an Apricot block can originate from the mempool or can be created just in time to duly update the stakers set.
 Block formation logic in the Apricot fork can be broken up into two high-level logical steps:

-* First, we try selecting any candidate standard or proposal transactions which could be included in a block *without advancing the current chain time*;
+* First, we try selecting any candidate decision or proposal transactions which could be included in a block *without advancing the current chain time*;
 * If no such transactions are found, we evaluate candidate transactions which *may require advancing chain time*.
 If a chain time advancement is required to include these transactions in a block, a proposal block with an advance time transaction is built first; selected transactions may be included in a subsequent block.

 In more details, blocks which do not change chain time are build as follows: